HafizFasih/icp-book/icp-book/docs/part2-history/01-war-of-independence-1857.md

 **The Immediate Cause - The Enfield Rifle:**

-The **Immediate Cause** (the spark) of the war was the introduction of the **Enfield Rifle**.
+The **Immediate Cause** (the spark) of the war was the bringing in of the **Enfield Rifle**.
 The cartridges for this rifle had to be bitten off before loading.

 **The Greased Cartridges Controversy:**
 - Rumors spread that the grease used on these cartridges was made from **cow and pig fat**
-- Since the cow is sacred to Hindus and the pig is forbidden in Islam, this united both communities in anger
+- Since the cow is holy to Hindus and the pig is forbidden in Islam, this united both communities in anger
-- They felt this was a deliberate attempt by the British to defile their religion
+- They felt this was a planned attempt by the British to harm their religion
-- This led to the outbreak of the mutiny in **Meerut in May 1857**
+- This led to the start of the rebellion in **Meerut in May 1857**

 :::tip
-The greased cartridges became the symbolic spark that ignited decades of accumulated anger and resentment against British rule.
+The greased cartridges became the spark that lit the fire of many years of built-up anger against British rule.
 :::

 ## Conclusion

-The War of Independence was not just a military mutiny but a widespread uprising caused by a combination of:
+The War of Independence was not just a military rebellion but a widespread uprising caused by a combination of:
-1. Political annexation
+1. Political takeovers
-2. Economic exploitation
+2. Economic mistreatment
-3. Religious insecurity
+3. Religious fears

-While the "Greased Cartridges" provided the immediate spark, the gunpowder had been piling up for decades due to the ruthless policies of the East India Company.
-The failure of the war eventually led to the end of Company rule and the establishment of direct British Crown rule over India.
+While the "Greased Cartridges" provided the immediate spark, the anger had been building up for many years due to the harsh policies of the East India Company.
+The failure of the war led to the end of Company rule and the start of direct British Crown rule over India.

 ---